Despite many failures, this Chartered Accountant cleared her CA Final exams in 5th attempt with exemption in 4 subjects

-"I scored 80% in grade 10 best being 89 marks in Science and Tech.
-I always wanted to be a doctor but I knew that my parents would not be able to afford my medical course fees so I decided to take up commerce," says CA Preeti Dalal from Delhi, India.
+I always wanted to be a doctor but I knew that my parents would not be able to afford my medical course fees so I decided to take up commerce despite scoring 80% in grade 10 best being 89 marks in Science and Tech.

 I studied in Hindi medium in school however in college for the first time I chose English medium.
 I knew the max that could happen was I would just scrape through grade 11.
 I self-studied in grade 11 and got a 75%.
 The fear of coping with English had surprisingly vanished.

-Fast forwarding, I scored 91/100 in Math and Accountancy and overall an 80% in grade 12 and decided to register for CPT (1st level CA exam).
+Fast forwarding, I scored 91/100 in Maths and Accountancy and overall an 80% in grade 12 and decided to register for CPT (1st level CA exam).
 My parents wanted me to pursue Polytechnic and not CA. They were worried about the CA coaching fees.

 Finally, my CA journey started although there was a 6 months delay in comparison to my other friends who already started with their CPT coaching.
-They appeared for the June attempt and me for December.
+They appeared for the June attempt and I for December.
 I bought CA – CPT prospectus and my parents did manage to give me Rs.
 5,000 for its coaching.
 I scored 162/200 in CPT.